Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-fan/README.md

 ## Overview

 Checks the health and running status of all fans on a Huawei OceanStor Dorado storage system via the REST API (`/fan` endpoint).
 Alerts when any fan reports a non-normal health or running state.
-Reports the run level (low, normal, high) per fan.
+Reports the run level (low, normal, high) per fan in the output table, and summarizes the fans in the performance data.

 **Important Notes:**